facevedom/hello-from/README.md

 > Hello from `IP`

-Being `IP`, well, the server's IP address.
+Being `IP`, well, the server's IP address

 ## Getting it up and running
 ### Preparing